 Dortmund currently have eight German league titles to their name – one more than Schalke – but for the majority of their history they have trailed their Gelsenkirchen rivals.
 Only when Jürgen Klopp arrived and won back-to-back titles in 2011 and 2012 did BVB finally overtake the Royal Blues.

 Schalke’s last league title came in 1958, meaning they are yet to be crowned champions in the Bundesliga.
-It’s a wound that Borussia fans particularly enjoy rubbing salt into, especially after a derby victory in 2007 denied the Royal Blues that potential maiden Bundesliga title.
+It’s a wound Borussia fans particularly enjoy rubbing salt into, especially after a derby victory in 2007 denied the Royal Blues that potential maiden Bundesliga crown.

 The 2006/07 season saw a thrilling three-way title fight between Schalke, VfB Stuttgart and Werder Bremen, who were all separated by two points going into the final two games.
 Schalke, however, had to go to Dortmund on the penultimate Matchday.
 Borussia had little left to play for – except to ruin their arch-rivals’ title dreams.

 Goals from Alex Frei and Ebi Smolarek gave BVB a 2-0 win to knock Schalke off top spot and leave them two points behind Stuttgart, who had twice come from behind to win at another Ruhr team, VfL Bochum.
-Christoph Metzelder, whose deflected shot had led to Smolarek’s strike, later described the game as "my favourite personal derby highlight".
+Christoph Metzelder, whose deflected shot had led to Smolarek’s strike and who would himself later play for Schalke, described the game as "my favourite personal derby highlight".